PointSource/simple-command/README.md

 # simple-command

-Simply invoke a CLI command from a Node script
+Simply start a new process from a Node script.

 ## usage